egil/TimeProviderExtensions/docs/TimeProviderExtensions.ManualTimeProvider.md

 ## ManualTimeProvider.ActiveTimers Property

-Gets the number of active [TimeProviderExtensions.ManualTimeProvider.ManualTimer](https://docs.microsoft.com/en-us/dotnet/api/TimeProviderExtensions.ManualTimeProvider.ManualTimer 'TimeProviderExtensions.ManualTimeProvider.ManualTimer'), that have callbacks that are scheduled to be triggered at some point in the future.
+Gets the number of active [ManualTimer](TimeProviderExtensions.ManualTimer.md 'TimeProviderExtensions.ManualTimer'), that have callbacks that are scheduled to be triggered at some point in the future.

 ```csharp
 public int ActiveTimers { get; }